sci-evolution/deploy-aws-ec2/README.md

 ## Prerequisites
 - An AWS EC2 instance running Ubuntu 20.04 or later
+- A Static IP address (Elastic IP) associated with the instance
+- A domain name pointing to the static IP address
 - SSH access to the instance
-- A domain name pointing to the instance's public IP address (optional)
+- Your own fork of this repository

 ## Installation
 ### Update system packages